You Earned a Ticket!

 hero image

-It is often said that half of new teachers depart the profession within five years.
-This is a myth.
+It is often said that half of new teachers quit within five years.
+Like all good myths, it contains a kernel of truth.

 But the point isn't purely wrong.
-In today’s America, most people are career-changers, and this includes teachers.
-Teacher turnover is a particularly big issue in California schools, especially in high-need areas like special education and bilingual education.
+In today’s developed nations, most people are career-changers, and this includes teachers.
+Teacher turnover is a big challenge for California schools, especially in high-need areas like special education and bilingual education.

 Why do teachers leave?